By CoinWeek …..

 January 7, 1839: coiner at New Orleans Mint delivers 3,600 1838-dated dimes to the Treasurer.
 The O-Mint would also deliver 70,000 1838-O half dimes on January 16.

-January 8, 1796: gold coinage resumes; due to coinage scandal, depositors skittish about U.S. Mint for much of 1796 and 1797.
-The volume of deposits drops significantly.
+January 8, 1796: Gold coinage resumes.
+Due to a coinage scandal, depositors are skittish about the U.S. Mint for much of 1796 and 1797 and the volume of deposits drops significantly.

 January 8, 1799: Bank of the United States deposits $44,020.385 in French crowns for coining into silver dollars.
 Paid out February 25.